Hussein of Jordan: Samu Incident

 Hussein later stated that during one of his meetings with Israeli representatives: "I told them I could not absorb a serious retaliatory raid, and they accepted the logic of this and promised there would never be one."
 The Palestinian nationalist organization Fatah started organizing cross-border attacks against Israel in January 1965, often drawing Israeli reprisals on Jordan.
 One such reprisal was the Samu Incident, an attack launched by Israel on 13 November 1966 on the Jordanian-controlled West Bank town of As-Samu after three Israeli soldiers were killed by a Fatah landmine.
 The assault inflicted heavy Arab casualties.
 Israeli writer Avi Shlaim argues that Israel's disproportionate retaliation exacted revenge on the wrong party, as Israeli leaders knew from their coordination with Hussein that he was doing everything he could to prevent such attacks.
 The incident drew fierce local criticism of Hussein amid feelings he had been betrayed by the Israelis; Hussein also suspected that Israel had changed its attitude towards Jordan and had intended to escalate matters in order to capture the West Bank.
 Yitzhak Rabin, the then Israel Defense Forces chief of staff, later admitted the disproportionate reaction by Israel, and that the operation would have been better directed at Syria, which was supporting such attacks: "We had neither political nor military reasons to arrive at a confrontation with Jordan or to humiliate Hussein."

+The events at Samu triggered large-scale anti-Hashemite protests in the West Bank for what they perceived as Hussein's incompetency for defending them against Israel: rioters attacked government offices, chanted pro-Nasser slogans, and called on Hussein to have the same fate as Nuri As-Said – the Iraqi prime minister who had been killed and mutilated in 1958 along with the Iraqi royal family.
+Jordanians believed that after this incident, Israel would march on the West Bank whether or not Jordan joined the war.
+Perception of King Hussein's efforts to come to peaceful terms with Israel led to great dissatisfaction among some Arab leaders.
+President Nasser of Egypt denounced Hussein as an "imperialist lackey".

 If we look at water, it was a problem that both of us suffered from.
 If we look at even a flu epidemic, it affected both of us.
 Every aspect of life was interrelated and interlinked in some way or another.
 And to simply ignore that was something I could not understand.
 Maybe others could, others who were distant, who were not equally aware or involved.
 By now there were Palestinians and Jordanians, and their rights, their future was at stake.
 One had to do something; one had to explore what was possible and what was not.